sudheerj/datastructures-algorithms/src/javascript/algorithms/array/11.rotateArray/rotateArray.md

 3. Create a helper function to reverse elements of an array using swap operation with the help left and right pointers(i.e, `left` and `right`).
 The left pointer needs to be incremented and right pointer needs to decremented for each iteration.

-4. Invoke reversal operation for entire array of elements(i.e, from the beggining to end of an array).
+4. Invoke reversal operation for entire array of elements(i.e, from the beginning to end of an array).

-5. Invoke reversal operation for first `n` number of elements(i.e, from the beggining to n-1).
+5. Invoke reversal operation for first `n` number of elements(i.e, from the beginning to n-1).

 6. Invoke reversal operation for remaining number of elements(i.e, from `n-1` to end of an array).